Chart Color Schemes

 Educational outcomes in High Wycombe fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.0%, substantially below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.7%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 41.3% of residents aged 15+ holding vocational credentials – advanced diplomas (9.6%) and certificates (31.7%).
+The area's university qualification rate is 14.0%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.7%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.6%).
+Trade and technical skills are prevalent, with 41.3% of residents aged 15+ holding vocational credentials – advanced diplomas (9.6%) and certificates (31.7%).

 Frequently Asked Questions - Education